burt-sysbio/CD4_timecourse_transcriptomics/README.md

 # Data analysis code
-Code underlying the manuscript "Dissecting the dynamic transcriptional landscape of early T helper cell differentiation into Th1, Th2, and Th1/2 hybrid cells"
+Code underlying the manuscript "Dissecting the dynamic transcriptional landscape of early T helper cell differentiation into Th1, Th2, and Th1/2 hybrid cells", Burt et al., Frontiers Immunology (2022)

 # Usage
 Download/clone repository to local drive.
 Data to reproduce figures are contained in /data dir.
 Corresponding code is provided in /code dir. genesets_input contains sets for candidate genes and genesets for enrichment analysis.
 Utility functions called by scripts are provided in utils.R.
 To reproduce analysis for chipseq enrichment first run code/linear_model/run_linear_model.R.